 To contact us on other topics, please continue to use our general e-mail address.
 You can find the link here.

 You do not need to make an appointment to change your residence permit to a new passport (transfer).
-For this purpose, we are available in room 451 of the district building on Tuesdays and Wednesdays from 8:30 am to 12:00 pm and on Thursdays from 1:30 pm to 5:30 pm.
+For this purpose, we are available at the Kreishaus on Tuesdays and Wednesdays from 8:30 - 12:00 in room 451 and on Thursday mornings in room 450 from 08:30 - 12:00 and in the afternoon in rooms 450 and 451 from 13:30 - 17:30.
+Please see further information at the bottom of this page.

 Due to a legal change from01.05.2025, only the acceptance of digital, biometric passport photos is permitted.